zenml-io/zenml/README.md

 ## Quickstart

+If you're more of a visual learner, you can also watch the [quickstart video](https://www.youtube.com/watch?v=Stg5rA_0oa8) where the below is explained in more depth.

 Let’s get you started with a simple pipeline.
 Please make sure to also check out the [advanced concepts](#zenml-concepts).
 It uses some built-ins and a very simple model.
 The dataset used is the [Pima Indians Diabetes Dataset](https://storage.googleapis.com/zenml_quickstart/diabetes.csv), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is a binary classification problem.